ManonMarchand/astrotuto/README.md

 ## What's a magnitude ?

 Each star in your pictures have a different aspect depending on their brightness.
-Here in pink a bright star and in green a fianter one :
+Here in pink a bright star and in green a fainter one :

 ![image](https://user-images.githubusercontent.com/16650466/176698747-d1ac85de-0121-48b7-9878-7f341400344c.png)

-Once this is fitted by a two-dimentional Gaussian, the apparent luminosity $I$ is the integral of the Gaussian for each star.
-To obtain the absolute magnitude from there, a useful relation is the following :
+Once this is fitted by two-dimentional Gaussians, the apparent luminosity $I$ is the integral of the Gaussian for each star.
+To obtain the absolute magnitude from there, you can use the following relation :

 $m = m_\mathrm{ref} - 2.5 \mathrm{log} \left ( \frac{I}{I_\mathrm{ref}} \right )$

 where $m_\mathrm{ref}$ is the reference magnitude of one known star obtained either by looking at litterature or by following the precedent paragraph of this tutorial.
-The $2.5$ factor comes from the definition of the absolute magnitude (that you should absolutely check and understand, otherwise come talk to me). $I$ and $I_\mathrm{ref}$ are calculated from your own measurement.
+The $2.5$ factor comes from the definition of the absolute magnitude (that you should absolutely check and understand, otherwise come talk to me). $I$ and $I_\mathrm{ref}$ are calculated from your own measurement, they are the Gaussian integrals.

-You will get more precise results by using more reference stars in the field of view.
+You can obtain more precise results by using more reference stars and taking the mean of the calibrations.

 ## Spectroscopy